annaundflora/shipmentbot/instructions/instr_precise_extractor.md

 - stackable (yes or no)

 # Response
 Please present your results in JSON in the format defined by the example.
 Field order and format are very important.
+Do not add markdown or other text.

 ## Format Example (response with 2 items and no error message code):
 ```